Azure/azure-functions-sql-extension/docs/SetupGuide_PowerShell.md

       - [Single Row](#single-row)
   - [Trigger Binding](#trigger-binding)

-## Setup Function App
+## Setup Function Project

-These instructions will guide you through creating your Function App and adding the SQL binding extension.
-This only needs to be done once for every function app you create.
+These instructions will guide you through creating your Function Project and adding the SQL binding extension.
+This only needs to be done once for every function project you create.
 If you have one created already you can skip this step.

 1. Install [Azure Functions Core Tools](https://docs.microsoft.com/azure/azure-functions/functions-run-local)

-2. Create a function app for PowerShell:
+2. Create a Function Project for PowerShell:

     ```bash
     mkdir MyApp